Anti-Confederation Party: New Brunswick

 While in Nova Scotia and elsewhere, opponents of confederation were predominantly Liberals and supporters were predominantly Tories, in New Brunswick the debate blurred party lines.
 Anti-Confederate leader Albert Smith and Confederate Peter Mitchell were both Conservatives, while one of the most prominent leaders of the pro-Confederation forces, Samuel Leonard Tilley, was a Liberal.
 Tilley later joined the government of Sir John A. Macdonald.
 Both Anti-Confederate and Confederate forces were mixtures of Tories and Reformers (Liberals).

-By 1870, the Confederate and Anti-Confederate parties had dissolved and were replaced by the old Liberal and Tory parties.
+By 1870, the Confederate and Anti-Confederate parties had dissolved; were replaced by the Liberal and Tory parties.

+Newfoundland

+In the Colony of Newfoundland, Confederation was a heated issue; it divided everyone across the Colony, regardless of party.
+In the 1869 election the two parties that went up against each other were the Conservatives and the Anti-Confederates.
+The Premier of the colony, Sir Frederick Carter, led the Conservatives, while a wealthy merchant named Charles Fox Bennett led the Anti-Confederates.
+This election would be key in deciding if the Colony would join Confederation; ultimately, it did not join.
+When the results were in, the Anti-Confederates had won 21 to 9.
+In spite of winning, Bennett's party would collapse five years later; Carter would return as Premier.